I was in Baltimore for a weekend, after a week teaching a cybersecurity course in Annapolis, Maryland.

 These multicolored wigs and blazers may be the American representation of the Japanese representation of the Young Republicans.

 I was delighted to see the nerds of color at Otakon.
 It's a racially diverse event.
-And there was a hot Princess Jasmine and a well turned out Lieutenant Uhuru.
+Among many other cosplayers, there was a hot Princess Jasmine and a well turned out Lieutenant Uhuru.

 I was staying at the Baltimore HI hostel, which was largely occupied by Otakon attendees over the weekend.
 One guy sharing my room was a Black dude dressed as a Japanese dude who cosplays as a White dude.
 I complemented the complexity of his irony and said that it was "very, ah, Robert Downey, Jr." He said, "Yeah, I thought Tropic Thunder was hilarious."

-Here we see what seems to be the guy from Bleach at far right, and two cosplayers in full regalia as typical manga or anime girls.
+Here we see what seems to be the guy from Bleach and two cosplayers in full regalia as typical manga or anime girls.

 Pokemon and a collection of anime girls leave the convention center.

-This otaku group includes what appears to be a Japanese member dressed as an American service woman from World War II.
+An otaku group arriving at the Inner Harbor includes what appears to be a Japanese member dressed as an American service woman from World War II.

 Some anime cosplay girls are being photographed at the fountain near the Inner Harbor waterline.